 The Bachelor of Science (Nursing Management) (Modular) programme will provide access to a part-time Degree in nursing management for registered nurses.
 Students must have successfully completed Part 1 of the UCD Bachelor of Science (Nursing) (Modular) or equivalent to gain entry to the programme.
 The programme is modelled on the existing Bachelor of Nursing Studies (Modular) degree.
 The Bachelor of Science (Nursing (Management) (Modular) programme is designed for registered nurses and builds on the prior learning of registered nurses.
-All nurses entering the programme must have at least completed a three-year programme leading to registration as a nurse with An Bord Altranais.
-Candidates may apply for exemptions from the Bachelor of Science (Nursing Management) Part 1 modules, provided they have completed comparable accredited modules.
-Exemptions are subject to approval of the Faculty of Medicine.
-Students may not commence degree level modules until all access/diploma level modules or their equivalent (for which the Faculty of Medicine has granted exemption) have been successfully completed.
-The minimum time for completion of the degree modules is one calendar year.
+All nurses entering the programme must have at least completed a three-year programme leading to registration as a nurse with An Bord Altranais, Candidates may apply for exemptions from the Bachelor of Science (Nursina Management) Part I modules, provided they have completed comparable accredited modules.
+Exemptions are subject to approval of the Faculty of Medicine and Health Sciences.
+Students may not commence degree level modules until all access/diploma level modules or their equivalent (from which the Faculty of Medicine and Health Sciences has granted exemption) have been successfully completed.
+The minimum time for completion of the degree modules is two semesters.
 To obtain the award of Bachelor of Science (Nursing Management) (Modular) all modules in the degree year must be successfully completed.

-This part-time programme will be facilitated over one calendar year.
+This part-time programme will be facilitated over one academic year.